Why Rome Resources Offers a Compelling Critical Minerals Investment Opportunity

 Mont Agoma represents Rome's primary exploration focus, where drilling has delineated a mineralized zone exceeding 200 meters in width containing economically significant concentrations of tin, copper, zinc, and silver.
 The company has completed initial resource drilling and commenced follow-up programs to extend the known mineralization footprint and test depth potential.
 Geological cross-sections presented in Rome's July 2025 shareholder presentation indicate substantial prospective areas remain undrilled at depth, suggesting resource expansion opportunities.

 The polymetallic nature of Mont Agoma provides potential economic advantages through revenue diversification across multiple commodities.
 Rome's internal preliminary estimates, subject to confirmation through the forthcoming resource estimation, indicate relative metal abundances of approximately 1 part tin, 7 parts copper, and 50 parts zinc by weight.
-At current commodity prices of approximately $33,000 per tonne tin, $10,000 per tonne copper, and $2,700 per tonne zinc, the company's illustrative relative value calculation suggests zinc may contribute the largest component of potential revenue, with copper second and tin third, despite tin's premium price per unit.
+At current commodity prices of approximately $33,000 per tonne tin, $10,000 per tonne copper, and $2,700 per tonne zinc, the company's illustrative relative value calculation suggests, assuming all commodities can be equally recovered, zinc may contribute the largest component of potential revenue, with copper second and tin third, despite tin's premium price per unit.

 Drilling results announced through June 2025 identified a new northeastern tin zone measuring approximately 40 meters in width, encountered during the second phase resource drilling program.
 This discovery extends the mineralization envelope beyond initial expectations and prompted limited additional drilling and soil sampling before a planned drilling suspension in August 2025.